ResearchComputing/Documentation/docs/programming/parallel-programming-fundamentals.md

 (Image courtesy of [LLNL](https://hpc.llnl.gov/documentation/tutorials/introduction-parallel-computing-tutorial##MemoryArch))

-Alpine utilizes a hybrid distributed/shared model: of the 376 general AMD Milan compute nodes, nodes, 299 have 64 cores, 28 have 48 cores, and 49 have 32 cores.
+Alpine utilizes a hybrid distributed/shared model.
+For more information about Alpine's hardware, see our [hardware](../clusters/alpine/alpine-hardware.md) page.

 ## Tools for Parallel Programming